Rajashekarjampala/python/elks/kibana/notes/README.md

         - Application performance monitoring (APM)
         - Geospatial data analysis and visualization
         - Monitoring, managing, and securing an Elastic Stack instance via web interface.
-        - Kibana dashboard is a collection of charts, graphs, metrics, searches, and maps that have been    collected together onto a single pane.

 SECTION 2:
 ---------